anteseraunpato/code-editor/README.md

 # code-editor
-A code editor using only HTML, css3 and javascript
+A simple code editor using only HTML, css3 and javascript